Knoxville Radon Testing

 Radon is everywhere, but it doesn’t usually pose much of a risk because it disperses into the open air.
 “What’s unnatural are the radon levels that accumulate indoors,” says James McLaughlin, president of the European Radon Association.

-When faced with the problem of an elevated radon level, the home seller may pay to have a radon mitigation system installed.
+When faced with the problem of elevated radon levels, the seller may pay to have a radon mitigation system installed.
 Finding out during the inspection contingency period is key.
-Often times a seller will pay for radon mitigation if presented with evidence of an elevated radon level during the inspection contingency period.
-Once you have purchased the home that responsibility is all yours.
+Once you have purchased the home, that responsibility is all yours.